spryker/spryker-docs/docs/scos/user/back-office-user-guides/202200.0/merchandising/discount/creating-vouchers.md

 | 50 € | Percentage | 10 |5 € | 45 € |
 | 50 €| Fixed amount | 10 €| 10 €| 40 €|

-**DISCOUNT APPLICATION TYPE**
+#### DISCOUNT APPLICATION TYPE

 You can select one of the following options:
-* Query String
+* QUERY STRING
-* Promotional Product
+* PROMOTIONAL PRODUCT

-**Query String**
+**QUERY STRING**

-You can use a query to define discount conditions.
+<br>You can use a query to define discount conditions.
 Only products that satisfy the query's conditions are discountable.
 Queries also define if the discount is applied to one or several products.
-Discount conditions are set by using either the *query builder* or by specifying a *Plain query*.
+Discount conditions are set by using either the *query builder* or by specifying a **Plain query**.

 Use the query builder to construct queries (guided) or the **Plain query** field to enter them (free text).
 You can switch between both modes by clicking the corresponding button (note that incomplete queries cannot be transferred between the two modes).